 When it comes to customer support, 8×8 falls short.
 First of all, there’s no live chat immediately visible on their website.

 You have to navigate what might as well be a labyrinth just to get to this page where you can finally get in contact with an agent.

 But the horror doesn’t end when you start talking to the agent.
-While they can provide guidance on basic issues, they aren’t capable of giving tailored solutions for complex problems.
+While they can guide on basic issues, they aren’t capable of giving tailored solutions for complex problems.

 If 8×8 were to overhaul their customer support system and make it as good as their global coverage then they’d be a stronger candidate in the quest for Grasshopper alternatives.